If viewing on mobile, please turn horizontal for best viewing experience.

-Director of Photography: Michael Potter, Lauren Kristin, Monica Zinn
+Directors of Photography: Michael Potter, Lauren Kristin, Monica Zinn

 Production Assistants: Megan Zinn, Kyle Zinn, Brian Rose, Natalie Luti.

-Assistant Editors: Sean Gray, Allie Haines, Natalie Luti, Michael Rogers
+Post Production Assistants: Sean Gray, Allie Haines, Natalie Luti, Michael Rogers

 Music: Paul Zimmermann (composer) Orla Conway (original composition "Hunter" and "Look Up"), Andrew Napier (original composition - "Glow")

 Dr. Janis Whitlock, Ph.D., MPH - Director of the Research Program on Self-Injury and Recovery - Cornell University